 7 Reasons Why You Should Visit Iran At Least Once in Your Lifetime

-Iran tends to get a lot of bad press, but somewhere in the mix, the good word about Iranian hospitality somehow got out.
+Iran tends to get a lot of negative things in media, but somewhere in the mix, the good word about Iranian hospitality somehow got out.
 It’s not only the remains of Persepolis, mosques of Esfahan, and windcatchers of Yazd that have drawn travelers in, but also that unshakable curiosity about this renowned hospitality.
 This centuries old tradition has only intensified in recent years, solidifying that initial curiosity for travelers, and leaving a lasting impression much stronger than any tourist attraction ever could.

 Iran is home to one of the oldest civilizations.
 Most people immediately think of the first Persian Empire and sites such as Pasargadae and Persepolis, and while Persian history largely takes shape from this time (550-330 BC), there are sites such as Tepe Sialk in Kashan, Ecbatana in Hamedan, and Susa and Chogha Zanbil in the Khuzestan province which predate this period.

-Whether you’re marveling at the tiled domes and ceilings of mosques or exploring the historical houses of Kashan, strolling through the ancient bathhouses or discovering the mechanism behind the windcatcher, the architecture in Iran will keep you enthralled.
-And although it’s mostly the older structures that lure visitors in, Iran has seen the construction of some impressive modern buildings and apartments in recent years that will have visitors questioning whether this is the Iran they’ve heard about in the news.
+Whether you’re marveling at the tiled domes and ceilings of mosques or exploring the historical houses of Kashan, strolling through the ancient bathhouses or discovering the mechanism behind the wind catcher, the historical architecture in Iran will keep you enthralled.
+And although it’s mostly the older structures that lure visitors in, Iran has seen the construction of some impressive modern buildings and apartments in recent years that will have visitors questioning whether this is the Iran they’ve heard about in the news

-From exquisite mosques to stunning feats of engineering, Iran boasts twenty-one UNESCO World Heritage Sites, including 20 cultural and one natural.
+From exquisite mosques to stunning feats of engineering, Iran consists of twenty-one UNESCO World Heritage Sites, including 20 cultural and one natural.
 While they are scattered around the country, you can easily cross off six by visiting the areas in and around Shiraz and the Khuzestan province.
-For those interested in Persian culture, there are also a number of intangible cultural heritage elements in Iran that are worth exploring during your stay.
+For those interested in Persian culture, there are also a number of intangible cultural heritage sites in Iran that are worth exploring during your stay

-Parks are plentiful throughout Iran, even in the megacity of Tehran which surprisingly has a lot of green spaces.
-This love of the outdoors perhaps stems from the past when the elite ensconced themselves in lavish private gardens such as Fin in Kashan, Eram in Shiraz, and Shazdeh in Kerman, which are a few that make up UNESCO’s collective listing of Persian gardens.
-The tombs of poets Hafez and Saadi are also surrounded by immaculate landscaping and pools of cascading water, providing the perfect backdrop to recite some romantic poetry.
+Parks are plentiful throughout Iran, even in the megacity of Tehran which surprisingly has a lot of green areas.
+This love for the outdoors perhaps stems from the past when the elite ensconced themselves in lavish private gardens such as Fin in Kashan, Eram in Shiraz, and Shazdeh in Kerman, which are a few that make up UNESCO’s collective listing of famous Persian gardens.
+The tombs of poets Hafez and Saadi are also surrounded by immaculate landscaping and pools of cascading water, providing the perfect backdrop to recite some romantic poetry

 Iran is culturally and ethnically diverse with each region having its own traditions, customs, and in many cases, language.
-Even Iranians who travel domestically will find themselves experiencing a bout of culture shock.
-As you travel from Azeri-Turkish speaking Tabriz, to Kurdish speaking Kordestan down to the nomadic tribes around Shiraz all the way to the Arab-influenced southern port cities and islands and everywhere else in between, you’ll discover the various cultures and people that make up the collective Iranian identity.
+Even Iranians who travel domestically will find themselves experiencing different cultures .
+As you travel from Azeri-Turkish speaking Tabriz, to Kurdish speaking Kordestan down to the nomadic tribes around Shiraz all the way to the Arab-influenced southern port cities and islands and everywhere else in between, you’ll discover the various cultures and people that make up the collective Iranian identity